Max Ehrich: Life and career

 Ehrich was raised in Marlboro Township, New Jersey, in a Jewish family with mother Rhonda Ehrich and father Bruce Ehrich.
 He made his film debut starring in One Easy Job (2004), then had a supporting role as principal dancer in High School Musical 3: Senior Year.
 Breaking into television, Ehrich played Randy in two episodes of Ugly Betty.
 He then played 16-year-old jock Jesse Moretti in the 2009 Lifetime TV-movie The Pregnancy Pact, starring Thora Birch, Camryn Manheim, and Nancy Travis.
-He filmed two pilots for CBS in 2010, and has since shot another pilot as a recurring guest star for the new Country Music Television sitcom Working Class, starring Melissa Peterman.
+He filmed two pilots for CBS in 2010, and later filmed as a guest star for the CMT sitcom Working Class, starring Melissa Peterman.
 He played Adam in iStart A Fan War, a TV-movie for the Nickelodeon show iCarly.